wI2L/jettison/README.md

 - **NoStringEscaping** • Disables string escaping. `NoHTMLEscaping` and `NoUTF8Coercion` are ignored when this option is used.
 - **NoHTMLEscaping** • Disables the escaping of special HTML characters such as `&`, `<` and `>` in JSON strings.
 This is similar to `json.Encoder.SetEscapeHTML(false)`.
 - **NoUTF8Coercion** • Disables the replacement of invalid bytes with the Unicode replacement rune in JSON strings.
-- **WithFields** • Sets a whitelist that represents which fields are to be encoded when marshaling a Go struct.
+- **AllowList** • Sets a whitelist that represents which fields are to be encoded when marshaling a Go struct.
+- **DenyList** • Sets a blacklist that represents which fields are ignored during the marshaling of a Go struct.
+- **NoCompact** • Disables the compaction of JSON output produced by `MarshalJSON` method, and the content of `json.RawMessage` values.
+- **NoNumberValidation** • Disables the validation of `json.Number` values.
+- **WithContext** • Sets the `context.Context` to be passed to invocations of `AppendJSONContext` methods.

+Take a look at the [examples](example_test.go) to see these options in action.

 ## Benchmarks